samuelpugh4/NST-as-a-service/README.md

 # nst-as-a-service
-Final Project for CSCI 5253: Datacenter Scale Computing Neural style transfer as a service
+Final Project for CSCI 5253: Datacenter Scale Computing <br>
+Neural style transfer as a service